imagineeeinc/linux-config/lvim-keys.md

 - o: insert new line bellow
 - shift+o: insert new line above
 - a: enter after the cursor
-- shift+o: go to end of the line
+- shift+a: go to end of the line
 - Arrowkeys: move around

 ## Funtions